Table of Contents

 Guggul is gum resin of the Commiphora mukul tree found in arid- subtropical to tropical climate and possess anti-inflammatory, hypolipedemic, antiseptic, antibacterial, astringent, antispasmodic and antifertility properties.
 It contains guggul sterons Z and E, guggul sterols I-V, two diterpenoids- a terpene hydrocarbon named cembreneA and a diterpene alcohol- mukulol, a-camphrone and cembrene, long chain aliphatic tetrols- octadecan-1,2,3,4-tetrol, eicosan-1,2,3,4-tetrol and nonadecan-1,2,3,4-tetrol.

-It is effective in reducing synthesis of cholesterol in liver.
+It is effective in reducing synthesis of cholesterol in the liver.
 It reduces serum triglycerides, LDL (bad) cholesterol and increases HDL.
 It can reduce 14-27 percent blood cholesterol and triglycerides by 22-30 percent.
 Guggulu increases metabolism of LDL.

 Guggul supports thyroid function and helps in weight loss.
 It also works as a carrier for other drugs.

-Triphala is combination of Amalaki, Bibhitaki, and Haritaki and used extensively in Ayurveda for treatment of digestive diseases.
-It is a tonic for whole body.
+Triphala is a combination of Amalaki, Bibhitaki, and Haritaki and used extensively in Ayurveda for the treatment of digestive diseases.
+It is a tonic for the whole body.
 It has been used in various gastric disorders including intestinal inflammation.
 It contains vitamin C, linoleic oil, phospholipids and other important nutrients.
-It is rich source of tannins, which is known to affect the integrity of mucus membrane.
+It is a rich source of tannins, which is known to affect the integrity of mucus membrane.
 Tannins with their protein precipitating and vasoconstriction effects could be advantageous in preventing ulcer development.
 It is a Rasayana drug and used for detoxifying and tonifying the body.

 Triphala pacifies Vata-Vikar and cleanses the digestive tract.
 It aid to elimination and purification.
-It tones and strengthens digestive tract and promote regular and complete evacuation of the bowels.
+It tones and strengthens the digestive tract and promote regular and complete the evacuation of the bowels.
 It helps with the digestion and assimilation of food, improves blood circulation and has anti-inflammatory properties.

 Classical Ayurvedic Medicines